-Get a tuition-free education--then get hired by a top company
+Get a tuition-free education—and then get hired by a top company

-The Web Development Fellowship at Fullstack Academy, which takes students from amateur programmer to professional developer in just 21 weeks, is open to eligible New Yorkers and made possible through a partnership with the City of New York's Tech Talent Pipeline.
+The Web Development Fellowship at Fullstack Academy, which takes students from amateur programmer to professional developer in 24 weeks, is open to eligible New Yorkers and made possible through a partnership with the NYC Tech Talent Pipeline.

 Fullstack’s advanced, project-based curriculum prepares graduates for software engineering careers by equipping them with cutting-edge technical skils, immersing them in the industry culture, and helping them navigate the job search process.

-And right now we're offering 40 qualified New Yorkers a chance at that education--tuition-free.
-There's no cost to apply.
-There's no cost to attend.
-Apply today for our September 2019 cohort.
+And right now we're offering qualified New Yorkers a chance at that education—tuition-free.
+Apply today for our upcoming cohort.

 The Fullstack Academy Experience